HenokSolomon/ondeck/README.md

       ]
       `

-    **Note that - we are using H2 in mememory DB that means the DB uses its runtime memory to store the records , this means that any records that you created will be lost after restarting conatiner, I thought this should be enough as its for demonistration purpose**
+    *we are using H2 in mememory DB that means the DB uses its runtime memory to store the records , this means that any records that you have created will be lost after restarting vip docker conatiner ** Its done this way because the app is intended only for demonstration purpose*

-3)  GET  **vip/Accept/{{vipRecordId}** - mark the invitation status of vip record with vipRecordId to **ACCEPTTED**
+3)  GET  **vip/Accept/{vipRecordId}** & **vip/reject/{vipRecordId}** - mark the invitation status of vip record to **ACCEPTTED OR REJECTED**

+      > The invitation email that is sent during the create operation should have two embedded buttons

+      > `Accept Invitation` & `No Thanks `

+      > You can click either of this buttons to test accept and reject endpoints

+      you can also do it using curl command

+      > But First call the `/vip/findAll` and copy the vipRecordId value which you want to update

+      then

+      `curl --header "Content-Type: application/json" --request GET http://localhost:9090/vip/accept/250cb745-82e8-431b-8532-a6e0af9f53d4 | json_pp`

+       sample response

+            `
+             {
+         "createdBy" : "system",
+         "createdDate" : "2022-02-21T20:40:28.930234",
+         "email" : "solomonmail88@gmail.com",
+         "invitationConfirmDate" : "2022-02-21T21:17:36.92906",
+         "invitationConfirmRemark" : null,
+         "invitationSentDate" : "2022-02-21T20:40:35.044186",
+         "invitationStatus" : "ACCEPTED",
+         "name" : "Henok",
+         "updatedBy" : "system",
+         "updatedDate" : "2022-02-21T20:40:28.930239",
+         "vipRecordId" : "3bfc5c85-97b5-40bf-bc2f-fdc5041edc41"
+      }
+      `